kunkunz420/iOS-Font-Force-Apply/README.md

 Select the fold

 💡 Note: .7z files are not natively supported by Windows Explorer or macOS Finder.
-Please use 7-Zip, WinRAR, or The Unarchiver (macOS).
+Please use Bandizip, 7-Zip, WinRAR, or The Unarchiver (macOS).

 📌 Optional: Install from Source
 If you prefer, you can also download the full source code from the green Code button and install manually as above.